Practice Guide 5 – Adverse possession of

 51 LRA 2002, s.73(5).

 52 LRA 2002, s.73(7).

-The adjudicator will then either set a date for hearing and determining the matter or direct one of the parties to start proceedings in court.
-Further details of the procedure to be followed and of the position as to costs will be supplied by the adjudicator’s office at that stage.
+The tribunal will then either set a date for hearing and determining the matter or direct one of the parties to start proceedings in court.
+Further details of the procedure to be followed and of the position as to costs will be supplied by it at that stage.

 A squatter needs to take account of these points before making an application based on adverse possession.
 Even if the application does not lead to court proceedings or a hearing:

 we will serve notice on the owner (if known), and